Nelson Fu

 Nelson Fu or Fu Lianzhang (傅连暲; 1894–1968) was a Chinese medical doctor.
 He was one of the few Western-trained medical doctors to have made the Long March and later, in Beijing, a Vice-Minister of Public Health, to be responsible for the health of the Communist Party elite.
 In 1955, he was awarded the rank of lieutenant general of the People's Liberation Army.

 In the 1920s and 1930s, Fu lived and worked in the then-prefectural seat of Changting (now Tingzhou town) in western Fujian Province.
 He was a senior medical doctor at its British Christian missionary Hospital of the Gospel.

 During the Cultural Revolution, Fu was severely persecuted by Vice Chairman Lin Biao as well as by his subordinates, particularly Qiu Huizuo and, despite Mao Zedong's attempts to protect him, he was subsequently beaten and imprisoned with the accusation that Fu was "withholding medicine when Deputy Commander Lin was ill [in order] to harm him".
 He died in prison on March 29, 1968, at the age of 74.
+After Lin's death, Mao posthumously rehabilitated him in 1973.